Flannan Isles

-The Flannan Isles (Na h-Eileanan Flannach) or alternatively, the Seven Hunters are a small island group in the Outer Hebrides of Scotland, approximately 32 km west of the Isle of Lewis.
+The Flannan Isles (Na h-Eileanan Flannach) or the Seven Hunters are a small island group in the Outer Hebrides of Scotland, approximately 32 km west of the Isle of Lewis.
 They may take their name from Saint Flannan, the 7th century Irish preacher and abbot.

 The islands have been devoid of permanent residents since the automation of Flannan Isles Lighthouse in 1971.